Octogenarian Dr. Arthur De Vany, renowned for his theory of evolutionary fitness, shares his diet with Tim Ferriss

 A lifelong student of metabolism and fitness, De Vany has lived as a Paleo athlete for more than 30 years and is considered a patriarch of the Paleo movement.
 He believes there is no such thing as healthy aging and that we can intervene to protect against the aging process.

 In an extended conversation for an episode of the The Tim Ferriss Show, De Vany spoke about his daily schedule, workout routines, why he never gets sick, ice ages, economics, philosophies of intermittent everything, and and much more.
-The below excerpt, edited by Outside, focuses
+Below is an excerpt of their conversation, edited by Outside.